hadley/recipes/recipes/biscuits/gingerbread-men.md

 Bake on greased trasy at 180C for 10 minutes, or until golden brown.

 Makes loads - you can halve the recipe if wished.

+Comments: You can cut into varied Christmas shapes and make a hole in the top by using a straw to use as decorations.
+Leave plain or ice.